wp-plugins/pulsemaps/readme.txt

 == Description ==

 The PulseMaps plugin visualizes your site visitors' locations on the world map.
 The plugin includes a map widget which you place on the pages you want to track.
 The areas where you get the most visitors are shown with a lighter color.
+The most recent visitors are show as flashing dots on the map.
+The total number of visits is also shown.

 For a live demo, visit the [PulseMaps Blog](http://pulsemaps.com/blog/) and the [detail page for PulseMaps Blog visitors](http://app.pulsemaps.com/maps/526958181/).